shankdub/az_arm_checkov_tagging/README.md

 ## Overview

-`az_arm_checkov_tagging` is a Terraform-based project aimed at managing and enforcing Azure resource tagging policies using Checkov, a static code analysis tool for infrastructure-as-code (IaC).
+`az_arm_checkov_tagging` is a Azure Resource Manager project aimed at managing and enforcing Azure resource tagging policies using Checkov, a static code analysis tool for infrastructure-as-code (IaC).
 This project helps ensure that all Azure resources are appropriately tagged at time of ARM deployment, which is crucial for resource management, billing, and compliance.

 ## Features